-Historic Preservation is currently addressed in Chapter 17.65 in the McMinnville Municipal Code.
+Historic Preservation is currently addressed in Ordinance No. 4401 and as Chapter 17.65 in the Zoning Ordinance.

 The City of McMinnville's historic preservation program began in the 1980s and is operated within the City's Planning Department.
 In 1980, a historic resources survey centered on McMinnville's downtown resulted in the creation of a Historic Resources Inventory and fulfilled the City's inventory of historic resources requirement under Statewide Planning Goal No. 5.
 The City grew its historic preservation program to protect resources on the inventory, passing Ordinance No. 4228 in 1982, establishing the Historic Landmarks Committee and protecting properties identified as primary historic resources (generally properties built prior to 1910) in the 1980 Historic Resources Inventory.